ServiceNow Connector for PowerShell

 5. Now it's time to configure the Connection Manager.
 Select Authentication Type, e.g. Token Authentication.
 Then select API Base URL (in most cases, the default one is the right one).
 More info is available in the Authentication section.

-Authenticate using ServiceNow instance username and password
+Authenticate using ServiceNow instance username and password.

-2. Click on your profile icon.
+2. Click on your profile picture.

-Fill in all required parameters and set optional parameters if needed:
+3. Fill in all the required parameters and set optional parameters if needed.

 ServiceNow